phil-opp/blog_os/_posts/2015-07-22-rust-os-boot.md

 2. the bootloader reads the kernel executable and finds the Multiboot header
 3. it copies the `.boot` and `.text` sections to memory (to addresses `0x100000` and `0x100020`)
 4. it jumps to the entry point (`0x100020`, you can obtain it through `objdump -f`)
-5. our kernel writes the green `OK` and stops the CPU
+5. our kernel prints the green `OK` and stops the CPU

 You can test it on real hardware, too.
 Just burn the ISO to a disk or USB stick and boot from it.